PM Modi to visit Germany, UAE from June 26-28 | Politics

 - India

+''During the summit, the Prime Minister is expected to speak in two sessions that include environment, energy, climate, food security, health, gender equality and democracy,'' the MEA said.

+In an effort to strengthen international collaboration on these important issues, other democracies such as Argentina, Indonesia, Senegal and South Africa have also been invited, the MEA said.
+Modi will also hold bilateral meetings with leaders of some of the participating countries on the sidelines of the summit.
-It said Modi will travel to the UAE from Germany on June 28.

-''After attending the G7 Summit, the prime minister will be traveling to United Arab Emirates (UAE) on June 28 to pay his personal condolences on the passing away of Sheikh Khalifa bin Zayed Al Nahyan, the former UAE President, and Abu Dhabi ruler,'' the MEA said.
+The MEA said the invitation to Modi to the G7 summit is in keeping with the tradition of strong and close partnership and high-level political contacts between India and Germany.
+As chair of G7, Germany invited Modi and leaders of some other countries to the summit as guests. ''After attending the G7 Summit, the Prime Minister will be travelling to the United Arab Emirates on June 28 to pay his personal condolences on the passing away of Sheikh Khalifa bin Zayed Al Nahyan, the former UAE President and Abu Dhabi Ruler,'' the MEA said.

+It said the prime minister will also take the opportunity to congratulate Sheikh Mohamed bin Zayed Al Nahyan on his election as the new President of UAE and Ruler of Abu Dhabi.

+Sheikh Khalifa Bin Zayed Al Nahyan, the President of the Gulf nation, passed away on May 13 after battling illness for the last several years.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)